 1. Determine Your Brand Awareness

 Brand awareness is essentially how popular your brand is.
-This popularity gives you a good example of overall brand equity.
+This popularity gives you a good example.

 The most direct method to measuring brand awareness is by measuring searches to see data about how a brand is performing.
 This process is typically supplemented by software systems like Ahrefs.